ubernostrum/webcolors/docs/faq.rst

   provide unofficial security support for earlier Python 2 versions, the fact remains that Python 2.6 and earlier have reached their official end-of-life and their use should not be encouraged.
-On Python 3, 3.0 and 3.1 have similarly reached end-of-life and no longer receive security support.
-Python 3.2 is nearing end-of-life (scheduled for February 2016).
+On Python 3, 3.0, 3.1 and 3.2 have similarly reached end-of-life and no longer receive security support.

 * On Python 3, 3.3 was the first widely-adopted release, and also introduced features (not present in earlier Python 3 releases) which